-The state budget for 2021 (OE2021) brings from January 1, 2021, 18 changes, ranging from the increase of the minimum wage and the decrease of the pensions to the creation of new social aid to the reduction of the VAT on electricity.
-Let's take a look together at what is changing in Portugal in 2021.
+The State budget for 2021 (OE2021) introduces 18 changes from January 1, 2021, ranging from minimum wage increases and pension cuts to the creation of new social assistance schemes and reduced VAT on electricity.
+Let's take a look at what's changing in Portugal in 2021.

 What changes in Portugal in 2021